Dorothy Seymour Mills: Authorship credit controversy

-In 2010, Oxford University Press credited her as a co-author of the books Baseball: The Early Years, Baseball: The Golden Age, and Baseball: The People's Game, which had all been published under her husband's name.
+After Seymour's death and her remarried, Seymour Mills wrote about her contributions in her memoirs A Woman's Work and, as early as 1993, her contributions had become publicly known, with the Society for American Baseball Research jointly honoring her and her husband.
+In 2011, Oxford University Press finally credited her as a co-author of the books Baseball: The Early Years, Baseball: The Golden Age, and Baseball: The People's Game.
+For the third book, her name now appears first.